What is Cervical Myelopathy?

 Treatment efforts for cervical myelopathy are directed towards decompressing the spinal cord from external forces.
 For example, a herniated disc that compresses the spinal cord is removed thereby relieving the pressure of the disc on the cord.
 Similarly, a tumor that compresses the spinal cord is removed preventing further pressure damage.
 Often, when compressing elements are removed the bony spinal column requires repair in an effort to restore its structural integrity.
 This is accomplished surgically by performing a spinal fusion procedure.
 Unfortunately, once the spinal cord is decompressed, the patient’s lost function may not improve.
 However, further neurologic decline will be prevented.
 At Princeton Neurological Surgery, Dr. John Lipani is a board-certified fellowship trained specialist in complex and minimally invasive spinal surgery.
 Dr. Lipani offers expert treatment for cervical myelopathy in the greater Princeton New Jersey area.
 Please feel free to call our office to learn more 609-890-3400.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified, fellowship-trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal surgery.
 Dr. Lipani is a specialist in the treatment for cervical myelopathy and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
 Dr. Lipani treats patients with cervical myelopathy from around the world, including New York, New Jersey and Pennsylvania.
 Dr. Lipani offers image guided spine surgery approaches for cervical myelopathy treatment, tailored to the needs of each patient.
-For state-of-the-art cervical myelopathy treatment, call or email us to schedule a consultation at one of our convenient locations in Hamilton or Bridgewater, New Jersey!
+For state-of-the-art cervical myelopathy treatment, call or email us to schedule a consultation at one of our convenient locations in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani’s affiliation with several major New Jersey hospitals means that you will receive the cervical myelopathy surgery you need without having to travel to New York or Philadelphia.
 Dr. Lipani has over 15 years of experience performing brain and spine surgeries, so you can count on him to provide the best possible quality of care to all his patients.